Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows median assessed income in Waterloo is $64,199 and average income is $78,302.
-This contrasts with Greater Sydney's figures of a median income of $56,994 and an average income of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Waterloo would be approximately $72,294 (median) and $88,176 (average) as of September 2025.
-Census data reveals individual earnings at the 90th percentile nationally are $1,172 weekly.
-Income analysis shows that in Waterloo, 29.8% earn between $1,500 - 2,999 weekly, with a total of 5,470 residents falling into this category.
-This is consistent with broader trends across the area showing 30.9% in the same category.
-Notably, 30.7% earn above $3,000 weekly, reflecting prosperous pockets driving robust local economic activity.
-High housing costs consume 24.9% of income, but strong earnings place disposable income at the 55th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows median income in Waterloo SA2 is $64,199 and average income is $78,302.
+This contrasts with Greater Sydney's median income of $56,994 and average income of $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Waterloo SA2 would be approximately $72,294 (median) and $88,176 (average) as of September 2025.
+Census data shows individual earnings in Waterloo SA2 reach the 89th percentile nationally at $1,172 weekly.
+Income analysis reveals that 29.8% of residents earn between $1,500 and $2,999 weekly (5,470 residents), consistent with broader trends across the area showing 30.9% in the same category.
+A significant 30.7% earn above $3,000 weekly.
+High housing costs consume 24.9% of income, but strong earnings place disposable income at the 54th percentile nationally.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income